Import and Reuse: A Faster Way to Set Up Meetings

 Email Only: Contains only the subject line, the from email, and the email body (Ex., a personal email one sends to another)

-Informational: Same as Email Only, but includes a randomly generated URL link for each participant which goes to a web-based component of the campaign for the participant to view more extensive details like the exact session titles or dates.
+Informational: Same as Email Only, but includes a randomly generated URL link for each participant which goes to a web-based component of the campaign (Landing Page) for the participant to view more extensive details like the exact session titles or dates.
 Links are important to utilize because the longer the email is, the more likely it will go to a person’s spam folder.
 Links help break up the more detailed information in the original email.

 Action with Steps: Same as Informational, but after a link is clicked within the email taking the participant to another page, the participant follows a step-by-step process.